vertesy/ggExpress/README.md

-## List of Functions
+## List of Functions (17)

-Updated: 2023/07/22 11:39
+Updated: 2023/11/24 16:40

 - #### 1 `qhistogram()`

+  Quick Histogram Plotting.
 This function generates a histogram and saves the plot for a given vector and offers several customizations.

 - #### 2 `qdensity()`

+  qdensity.
 Draw and save a density plot.

 - #### 3 `qbarplot()`

+  qbarplot.
 Draw and save a barplot.

 - #### 4 `qbarplot.df()`

+  qbarplot.df - Barplot for tibbles or dataframes.
 Draw and save a barplot for tibbles or dataframes

 - #### 5 `qpie()`

+  qpie.
 Draw and save a pie chart

 - #### 6 `qboxplot()`

+  qboxplot.
 Draw and save a boxplot

 - #### 7 `qviolin()`

+  qviolin.
 Draw and save a violin plot

 - #### 8 `qstripchart()`

+  qstripchart.
 Generates a stripchart and saves the plot for a given 2-column dataframe and offers several customizations.

 - #### 9 `qscatter()`

+  qscatter.
 Draw and save a 2D-scatter plot.

 - #### 10 `qvenn()`

+  qvenn - Venn Diagram.
 Draw and save a Venn Diagram using the `ggVennDiagram` package.

 - #### 11 `qqSave()`

+  qqSave.
 Quick-Save ggplot objects

 - #### 12 `q32vA4_grid_plot()`

+  q32vA4_grid_plot.
 Plot up to 6 panels (3-by-2) on vertically standing A4 page.

 - #### 13 `qA4_grid_plot()`

+  qA4_grid_plot.
 Plot up to 6 panels (3-by-1) on vertically standing A4 page.

 - #### 14 `qMarkdownImageLink()`

+  qMarkdownImageLink.
 Insert Markdown image link to .md report

 - #### 15 `qqqAxisLength()`

+  qqqAxisLength.
 Define Axis Length

 - #### 16 `qqqNamed.Vec.2.Tbl()`

+  qqqNamed.Vec.2.Tbl.
 Covert a named vector to a table.

 - #### 17 `qqqTbl.2.Vec()`

+  qqqTbl.2.Vec.
 Covert a table to a named vector.